 Looking for the best fall vacations in the US this year?

-2020 has been a roller-coaster ride and I can’t wait to get past these present hurdles and fast forward to good days.
-I really hope that we can all go back to our normal routines come Fall.
+2020 was a roller-coaster ride and I can’t wait to get past these present hurdles and fast forward to good days.
+I really hope that we can all go back to our normal routines this Fall.
 If that happens, I wanted to help inspire you, and maybe even dream a little bit of travel this Fall.

 So, if you’re looking for the best vacation in October, November, or even September, then keep on reading.
 There are bucket list destinations that are close by so you can take that domestic trip.

 Here are some of the top Fall destinations that we recommend.